qdcmedia123/fbi-wanted-ws/README.md

 # Running kubernetes cluster with skaffold run in root folder of the project eg(fbi-wanted-ws)
 skaffold dev
 ```
-## Would like to tesk as a real client from postman
+## Would like to test as a real client from postman
 ``` bash
 # Find the IP Address of minikube
 minikube ip #192.168.64.10